Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: Sleeping Expert Framework

 \subsection{Changing environments}

 In Part I, we used EA to outperform constant experts. \citet{devaine_forecasting_2013} tried to address a more challenging problem which is the framework of changing environments.
-In this framework, aggregation tries to take into account the fact that the best expert may change over time, and the goal is no longer to beat the experts over the full sequence of observations, but to beat them only on the iterations where they are good.
-The first ones to look at this problem were \citet{freund_using_1997} with the SEF that we will use with BOA.
-The key idea is that an expert can specialise in certain events.
-So an expert could prove to be good at certain times for certain situations and bad the rest of the time.
-The specialized framework tries to take advantage of this knowledge by using - awakening - the specialized experts when they should be good, and not using them - putting them to sleep - the rest of the time.
+In this framework, EA tries to take into account the fact that the best expert may change over time.
+The goal is no longer to beat the experts over the full sequence of observations but to beat them only on the iterations where they are good.